-Fever is a term that refers to an elevated body temperature.
-The normal body temperature range for cats is between 100.5°F and 102.5°F (38.1°C to 39.2°C).
-To be classified as a fever of unknown origin (FUO), the body temperature must be above 103.5°F (39.7°C) on at least four occasions over a fourteen-day period, accompanied by an illness of at least fourteen days' duration without an obvious cause.
+Fever refers to an elevated body temperature.
+The normal body temperature range for cats is between 100.5°F and 102.5°F (38.1°C and 39.2°C).
+To be classified as a fever of unknown origin (FUO), the body temperature must be above 103.5°F (39.7°C) for longer than a few days, with no obvious underlying cause based on history and physical examination.

 What causes a fever?

 A fever is initiated by the presence of a pyrogen (a fever-producing substance).
-The pyrogen can be endogenous (produced from within the body) or exogenous (from the outside).
-This pyrogen causes the release of substances from the body such as interleukin-1 and prostaglandins that reset the body's "thermostat", the temperature-regulating region located in the hypothalamus.
+The pyrogen can be produced within the body (endogenous) or from outside the body (exogenous).
+This pyrogen causes the release of substances from the white blood cells (leukocytes), such as interleukin-1, interleukin-6, and tumor necrosis factor.
+These substances, in turn, reset the body's "thermostat", the temperature-regulating region located in the hypothalamus, within the brain.
 This activates physiologic responses within the body to elevate the temperature.

 If this is a natural process, why is it a problem?

 A fever is beneficial to the body because it hampers the ability of viruses and bacteria to reproduce and improves the immune system response to foreign invaders.
 However, if the body temperature remains above 105°F (40.5°C) for more than a day or two, the patient becomes lethargic and anorexic, and can rapidly become dehydrated.
-If the temperature persists above 106°F (41.1°C), cerebral edema (swelling around the brain), bone marrow suppression and clotting disorders may develop.
+If the temperature persists above 106°F (41.1°C), cerebral edema (swelling around the brain), bone marrow suppression, and clotting disorders (disseminated intravascular coagulation, or DIC) may develop.

 What are the clinical signs of fever of unknown origin?

-Most cats with a fever are lethargic, have a loss of appetite, have increased heart and breathing rates, and are dehydrated.
+Most cats with a fever are lethargic, reluctant to move, have a loss of appetite, have increased heart and breathing rates, and are dehydrated.
+They may also be shivering or showing stiffness.
 With a fever of unknown origin, these clinical signs are present but there is no obvious cause for them.